Conditions Bird flu (avian influenza)

 How common is bird flu?

 As people with mild flu symptoms are not usually closely examined, the actual number of people who contracted bird flu may actually be higher than that recorded.
-The mortality figures refer to patients with severe symptoms who had to be treated in a hospital.

 What is the outlook for bird flu?